PEPPER PLANTS WILL BE AVAILABLE AT THE ROADSIDE STAND MAY 2026.

 Jalapenos are the hottest in this category

-One of our new favorite peppers!
+One of our favorite peppers!
 These two-foot, stocky Macedonian plants hold six-inch wedge-shaped pods.
 Traditionally roasted, your neighbors will smell these super sweet, tasty peppers when you have them on your grill.
 Also great fresh or in spaghetti sauces.

 0 Scoville units.